SciLifeLab Data Repository Reviewing Guidelines

 This is a non-mandatory field in which the submitter can acknowledge the involvement of a SciLifeLab platform, infrastructure unit, or central function (e.g. Data Centre, Training Hub).
 The submitter can select relevant option(s) from the drop-down menu.
 Please contact SciLifeLab Data Centre in order to request additions to the options in the list.

-After the reviewer has checked the item and its metadata, they will be given three options.
+As a reviewer, after you have checked the item and its metadata, you will be given four options:

 Comment

-This option is relevant when there are more substantial ‘errors’ in the item/metadata that needs to be edited by the submitter.
+This option applies when improvements are required to be done by the submitter before publication.
 Tick the Notify owner by email box and the comment will be sent to the submitter of the item by email.
 The submitter can then reply to this email.
 This way, the comments can be discussed in order to make adjustments required before approval.

 Publish

-When the reviewer is happy with both the item and its metadata the reviewer should choose the option Approve and publish.
+When the reviewer is happy with both the item and its metadata, the reviewer should choose the option Approve.
 The submitter will be notified of this by email.

 When publishing items in a project, remind the submitter to make the project public.
 This is only possible when at least one of the items in the project has been published.